 Step 2: Install a Chart with helm install Command

 There are multiple ways to use the

-helm install command for installing a helm chart.
-The most common is utilizing the chart reference given in the
+helm install command for installing helm charts.
+The most common is using the chart reference given in the

 NAME section of the

 helm search output.

 For example, using the syntax explained in the section above, to install Jenkins you would type: